Carolina Fuentes

-My research focuses on human-robot collaboration, human-computer interaction, IoT, and a socially responsible approach for designing technology.
-I am particularly interested in understanding the impact of technology through a user-centered research focus in different contexts, i.e healthcare, domestic environments, and factory domains.
+My research focuses on human-robot collaboration, human-computer interaction, Internet of Things (IoT), and a socially responsible approach for designing technology.
+I am particularly interested in understanding the impact of technology through a user-centred research focus in different contexts, i.e healthcare, domestic environments, factory domains, and the global south.

-My background is in Computer Science, I received my Ph.D. at the Pontifical Catholic University of Chile, working at the HumaLab research group.
-During this time I explored:
+My background is in Computer Science, I received my Ph.D. at the Pontifical Catholic University of Chile, working at the HumaLab research group, during that time I explored:

 overview of ongoing and completed projects